matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 }
 ```

-For backwards compatibility, not providing the `thread_id` field is supported:
+As it is today, not providing the `thread_id` field sends an unthreaded receipt:

 ```
 POST /_matrix/client/r0/rooms/!room:example.org/receipt/m.read/$thread_root